 2. Choose wisely who to delegate to.
 Ok, you probably had a vague feeling that one might be coming, and you’re right!
 See, delegation is quite logical!

 All kidding aside, this is a major factor to either delegating successfully or going in for a major fail.

 When choosing who to pick, there’re considerations in the field of reason, like: which of your reports is ready for this job, who can work independently, who has great previous results etc.).
 There’re also considerations that are not factual at all.
-Those have everything to do with –again– your gut, intuition, your inner guru or whatever you like to call it.
-Think questions like: do I feel comfortable working with this person, can I communicate well with him?
+Those have everything to do with –again– your gut feeling, your intuition, your inner guru or whatever you like to call it.
+Consider questions like: do I feel comfortable working with this person, can I communicate well with him?
 Do I trust her?

 The only thing I ask you to do, is take a few minutes to listen to the irrational things that come up when you think about delegating a task to this or that person.
-And not discard it immediately.
+And not discard them immediately.

 I promise you, this will definitely pay of.

 Now we have a project and a person to delegate to.
 On to the how!

 This is all about getting clear on the ground rules: who can decide on what, when.